gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 ## Running scripts

 ### Root privileges
-A user with root privileges can run bash scripte that modify files on every Digital Archive installation on the server.
+A user with root privileges can run bash scripts that modify files on every Digital Archive installation on the server.

 To assign a user root privileges via sudo:
 -   Go to WHM and choose `Manage Wheel Group Users`